galenhuntington/g86/README.md

 *  The characters `,;` are not used, which allows the encoding to be used in HTTP cookies.

+*  As noted, the space character (codepoint 32) is not used.
+This allows free interspersing of whitespace, and means line-breaking and indenting will not compromise the data.
+This is also a requirement for cookies.

 In addition, G86 has these properties:

 *  Binary data of any whole number of bytes can be encoded.  _n_